deepshika-sharma/picture-in-picture/README.md

 # picture-in-picture
-Select what to stream
+1. Select content to stream
-Click on START button to view Picture in Picture
+2. Click on START button to view Picture in Picture
-Click on STOP button to exit Picture in Picture
+3. Click on STOP button to exit Picture in Picture
+4. Refresh page to select new streaming content